erroronline1/caro/readme.md

 		"dialect": Settings according to php fgetcsv
-		"columns": list/array of column names to process and export to destination "encoding": Comma separated string of possible character encoding of sourcefile
+		"columns": list/array of column names to process and export to destination "encoding": Comma separated string of possible character encoding of sourcefile "replacementOverflow": integer to raise an exception on an suspicious amount of replacements (1000 by default)

 	"filter": List/array of objects/dicts
 		"apply": "filter_by_expression"